Anointing of the sick: explanation of the sacrament

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.

-1. Basis
+1. Foundation

-What is the anointing of the sick and how it relates to the economy of salvation is essential to understanding this sacrament.
-Since ancient times, sickness and suffering have been seen as trials that highlight our human frailty and bring us closer to God.
+Understanding what the Anointing of the Sick is and how it relates to the economy of salvation is essential to comprehend this sacrament.
+Since ancient times, illness and suffering have been seen as trials that highlight our human fragility and bring us closer to God.
 In the Bible, particularly in the Old Testament, the sick sought God for comfort and healing.
-For example, Psalm 6:3 implores, “Have mercy on me, O Lord, for I am without strength.”
-This act of turning to God in times of sickness shows how sickness can be a path to conversion and strengthening of faith.
-In the Catechism, we are reminded that illness can lead us to a deeper search for God and to discern what is really important in life (Catechism, 1501).
+For example, Psalm 6:3 implores: “Have mercy on me, Lord, for I am faint.”

-Need to find Mass times at a catholic church near you?
+Need to find Mass times at a parish near you?
 Download the FREE Catholic Mass Times app!
-Download it now if you are looking for a catholic church near me
+Download it now if you are looking for a Live Catholic Mass near me

-Need to find Mass times at a catholic church near you?
+Need to find Mass times at a parish near you?
 Download the FREE Catholic Mass Times app!
-Download it now if you are looking for a catholic church near me
+Download it now if you are looking for a Live Catholic Mass near me

 2. Christ, the Physician and Redeemer

-Need to find Mass times at a catholic church near you?
+Need to find Mass times at a parish near you?
 Download the FREE Catholic Mass Times app!
-Download it now if you are looking for a catholic church near me
+Download it now if you are looking for a Live Catholic Mass near me

-Need to find Mass times at a catholic church near you?
+Need to find Mass times at a parish near you?
 Download the FREE Catholic Mass Times app!
-Download it now if you are looking for a catholic church near me
+Download it now if you are looking for a Live Catholic Mass near me

 3. The institution of the sacrament